Exclusive Offer: Enjoy Free CARA

 Common Social Anxiety Triggers and Situations

-Social anxiety can be triggered by a wide range of social situations.
-Understanding your specific triggers is the first step toward managing them:
+Social anxiety can be triggered by a wide range of situations.
+Knowing your specific triggers is the first step toward managing them.

 Performance Situations